China — heard about China in these recent days?

 Taxes and remittances into pockets of family joint NRI bank accounts.
 I certainly don’t have a problem about bagging well-paying jobs, you should have financial freedom!
 Who doesn’t?

 You can only argue about the means: is this blood money?
 If you’re reading this as someone working in FAANG ~ how do you feel about your role developing non-free software, for example DRM that harms and divides users.
 I surely don’t feel like contributing to proprietary garbage like DRM.

 Google, Apple, Facebook (Instagram & WhatsApp), Amazon & Microsoft don’t face the ban hammer because of their countless privacy violations

 The Indian government has no problem with the American government spying on us.
-While have problems when their Chinese counterparts do.
-India does not have strong data protection laws yet, these companies often partner with the political parties or influential companies to keep their market share.
+While they have problems when their Chinese counterparts do.
+India does not have strong data protection laws yet; These companies often partner with the political parties or influential companies to keep their market share.
 For example Xiaomi phones have WhatsApp or Facebook pre-installed.
 Bumping up marketshare on Google Play Store.

 Microsoft partners with schools to trap children in using their proprietary platform and don’t show exposure to better, alternative solutions